Nicows/nicows.github.io/_projects/masocats.md

         <div class="contribution-item">
             <h3>Items & Power-ups System</h3>
-            <p>I developed a robust item system designed for scalability and ease of use by the design team.</p>
+            <p>I developed an item system designed for scalability and ease of use by the design team.</p>
             <ul>
                 <li><strong>ScriptableObjects Data Management:</strong> I used Unity's ScriptableObjects to define item
-                    behaviors, damage values, and visual effects.
-This architecture allowed Game Designers to create and balance new items or modify existing ones directly in the Inspector without touching a single line of code.</li>
+                    behaviors, damage values.
+This architecture allowed Game Designers to create and balance new items or modify existing ones directly in the Inspector.</li>
-                <li><strong>Modular Architecture:</strong> The system supports a wide range of effects, from movement
-                    speed boosts to area-of-effect damage, making it easy to iterate on new gameplay mechanics.</li>
             </ul>
             <div class="contribution-images">
                 <img loading="lazy" src="/assets/images/masocats/Masocat_powerup_items.webp"